GEOLOGY 1104 - Geology for Engineers I

-Online Lecture Quizzes: (10% of total course grade).
-On-line quizzes will be run throughout semester.
-These quizzes will assess lecture material from the previous weeks of lectures.
+Quizzes: (10% of total course grade).
+Five on-line quizzes will be run throughout semester.
+Each quiz will be open for one week and will assess lecture material from the previous two to three weeks of lectures.
 The quizzes will provide immediate feedback throughout the semester.

-Short Exams: (55% of total course grade).
-Two short exams during the semester, including week 13.
+Final Exam: (50% of total course grade).
+The final exam is held in the end of semester examinations period.
 The exam will address understanding of lecture and practical material from the semester.

-SubmissionPractical work is done during the practical sessions.
+SubmissionPractical work is submitted at the end of most practical sessions.
 There are no extensions for the practical work as it is to be accomplished during the practical period, and the practicals themselves are compulsory unless approval has been granted on medical or compassionate grounds.

 Grades for your performance in this course will be awarded in accordance with the following scheme: